blueseph/bootstrap/src/accordion/docs/readme.md

   Whether accordion group is open or closed.

 * `panel-class`
+  <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: `panel-default`)_ -
   Add ability to use Bootstrap's contextual panel classes (panel-primary, panel-success, panel-info, etc...) or your own.
 This must be a string.

 * `template-url`
   _(Default: `uib/template/accordion/accordion-group.html`)_ -